datacarpentry/genomics-r-intro/episodes/02-r-basics.md

 > # Create a named list using the 'list' function and our SNP examples
 > # Note, for easy reading we have place each item in the list on a separate line
 > # Nothing special about this, you can do this for any multiline commands
-> # To run this command, make sure the entire command (all 4 lines) are highlited
+> # To run this command, make sure the entire command (all 4 lines) are highlighted
 > # before running
 >
 >snp_data <- list(genes = snp_genes,